AlexSerbinov/cex-trading-bot/doc/Bot_config.md

   - **Recommendation**: For active markets, set to `0`/`1` to minimize delays.
 For less active pairs, a range of `3`/`5` seconds can help manage load.

 - **`price_deviation`** (in percentage):
   - **Description**: Determines the price range for the bot’s order grid relative to the market price.
+The minimum allowed value is `0.01%`.
+If a value less than `0.01%` (including `0`) is provided, it will automatically be set to `0.01%`.
   - **Behavior**: If set to `0.09%` (0.0009) and the market price of BTC is $100,000, the bot places orders in a grid from $99,910 to $100,090 (for 10 orders, each step is ~$9).
 The grid extends both below and above the market price.
   - **Recommendation**: A value of `0.09%` to `0.1%` works well for most pairs to create a tight grid.
 Higher values (e.g., `0.5%`) may spread orders too far, reducing visibility in the order book.